PROJECT: Embedding climate change into university curriculum in southern Africa

 Universities in southern Africa realise they need to strengthen their contributions to addressing climate change in the region, together with other knowledge partners including government, the private sector and civil society.
 One way of achieving this is through education.

-This project will develop a Master’s curriculum in climate change and sustainable development for SADC countries that builds on the successful mapping study and knowledge co-production process delivered for Southern African Regional Universities Association (SARUA).
-This will be the first project in the region to collaboratively develop a Master’s programme on climate change.
+This project has developed a Master’s curriculum in climate change and sustainable development for SADC countries that builds on the successful mapping study and knowledge co-production process delivered for Southern African Regional Universities Association (SARUA).
+This is the first project in the region to collaboratively develop a Master’s programme on climate change and sustainbale development.

-The output from CDKN’s support will be a series of core and elective modules that cover a variety of thematic areas relevant for countries in southern Africa.
-The curriculum will be a unique, flexible and region-wide learning process that will help develop future researchers and public and private sector leaders in the SADC region.
+The output from CDKN’s support is a series of core and elective modules that cover a variety of thematic areas relevant for countries in southern Africa.
+The curriculum is a unique, flexible and region-wide learning process that will help develop future researchers and public and private sector leaders in the SADC region.

-A university consortium made up of 7 universities across five SADC countries will be developing the Masters:
+A university consortium made up of 7 universities across five SADC countries developed the Masters:

 - University of Cape Town, South Africa (coordinating university) (7 team members)